igor-kozhevnikov/cross-docker/README.md

 # Docker

-A set of commands for working with docker containers.
+A set of commands for docker containers.

 ## Install